 Glynn D. Key Associate Attorney Fellowship

-The Southern Environmental Law Center is accepting applications for the Glynn D. Key Associate Attorney Fellowship.
-This entry-level position, which will start in late summer or early fall 2020, is open to recent law graduates, attorneys completing clerkships, and practicing attorneys with a strong interest in or a demonstrated commitment to advancing environmental justice.
+This entry-level position is open to recent law graduates, attorneys completing clerkships, and practicing attorneys with a strong interest in or a demonstrated commitment to advancing environmental justice.
 It is an exciting opportunity to be part of an organization that is successfully addressing some of the most important and challenging public health and environmental issues in the Southeast and the nation.
 Fellows gain valuable experience and knowledge working with more senior attorneys on litigation and legal advocacy in state and federal courts and before regulatory agencies, and they are provided the opportunity to work on at least one project with an environmental justice component.
-The term for this fellowship position is two years with the possibility of a third year.
+The term for this fellowship position is two years, with the potential for a third year.

 About Glynn D. Key: